cyrealtype/Sumana/README.md

 The comments, and revision history can be found in this thread of the GWF forum: https://groups.google.com/forum/#!searchin/googlefontdirectory-discuss/Lora/googlefontdirectory-discuss/UtBQ2xBlqvQ/xlM3YNOgHkEJ

-If you have something to add, please you the forum, or open an issue on github
+If you have something to add, please use the forum, or open an issue on github